kubernetes/website/content/en/blog/_posts/2024-04-28-contribute-as-sig-docs-reviewer.md

 After consistently contributing to documentation reviews and demonstrating your understanding of Kubernetes documentation standards, you can express your interest in becoming an official SIG Docs reviewer.
+As you build up this skill set, reviews are still welcome!
+You don't need to be a formal reviewer in the SIG to leave reviews on PRs or blog posts.
 Engage with the SIG Docs chairs or leads on Slack or during SIG Docs meetings to discuss the next steps.

 ## See YOU in the Docs!